101companies/101rails/README.md

 ##Email

-The application is configured to send emails using a Gmail account.
+The application is configured to send emails through a Gmail account.

 ##Getting Started

 ###Preparation for Ubuntu only

-Before installing all, you need to install some dependecies:
+Before starting work with the application, you need to install dependecies:

-    sudo apt-get install curl nodejs build-essenstial libxslt-dev libxml2-dev mongodb
+    apt-get install curl nodejs build-essenstial libxslt-dev libxml2-dev mongodb

 If you are using Ubuntu, you can install ruby via [rvm](http://rvm.io)